Dr Voyageur - Budget Travel Tips Home Page

 This route take you through some very pleasant mountain scenery.

-This is especially enjoyable during the autumn colour season.
+This is especially enjoyable during summer and the autumn colour season.

 Greyhound through coaches from New York City to St. Louis travel this route